The girl's Bhangra skills receive admiration from the DJ

 Two Sides Dance-Off

-It opens with the married couple, Raj and Balpreet beginning the dance-off to the upbeat Bhangra song Aaja Ni Aaja by Amar Arshi.
+The first dance beginning the dance-off is to the upbeat and popular Bhangra song Aaja Ni Aaja by Amar Arshi.

 Their dance-off is more of an introduction to the main event which features family members from each side.

-It is more competitive than others as the Kudos DJ wants one overall winner.
+It is more competitive than others as the DJ Jazzy – Kollective Music urges the performances.

-All members perform their top Bhangra moves in the dances before it finishes with Raj and Balpreet taking the dancefloor.
+All members perform their top Bhangra and dance moves in the dances before it finishes with Raj and Balpreet taking the dancefloor.

-High energy throughout this extensive dance-off performance makes it one of the best.
+High energy throughout this extensive dance-off performance makes it a very entertaining watch!

 This is a dance-off performance with a difference.
 It takes place outside instead of the usual indoor dances on the dance floor the reception party.